clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Swupd Mirror
 ============

-If you have your own custom mirror of |CL|, you may want to add that URL.
+If you have your own custom mirror of |CL|, you can add its URL.

 #.
 In Advanced Options, select :guilabel:`Swupd Mirror`.